How to vote

 Both you and your proxy must be registered and eligible to vote.

 Application forms for emergency proxies can be found in our list of applications below.
-Details of how to return your form can be found on the notes pages of the application forms.
+Details of how to return your form can be found in our ‘How to return your application form to us’ section at the bottom of this page.